 Some venerable yew trees, far older than any of the buildings, suggest that the settlement was one of those founded in the days of St Augustine: for he was instructed by Gregory the Great to site his churches on the old Celtic sacred places.

 If you go out of our gate on to the Roman road and walk up the hill, you find at the top that it gives up being a modern road and becomes a narrow alleyway between Georgian houses.
-You can see why if you follow it, for soon it begins to drop steeply into the next valley, at the bottom of which it crosses the river: but there the exact course of it is lost—often the case where the land has been forested.
-Roman roads tend to betray their presence where they run across what has always been pastureland, but woodland can take away even the signs.
+You can see why if you follow it, for soon it drops steeply into the next valley, at the bottom of which it crosses the river: but there the exact course of it is lost—often the case where the land has been forested.
+Roman roads tend to betray their presence where they run across pastureland, but woodland can take away even the signs.

-At some point beyond the river, the road climbs dizzily upwards on to another hill, where there is a rare sight: a huge but elegant water tower serving the surrounding villages.
-Beneath this the road runs along, aiming directly towards Poole Harbour, which is its destination, having started from Bath—that city beautifully furbished by the Romans when they decided to subsume the healing waters of the Celtic goddess Sulis into a cult of Minerva.
+At some point beyond the river, the road climbs dizzily upwards on to another hill, where there is a rare sight: an elegant water tower.
+Beneath this the road runs along, aiming towards Poole Harbour, which is its destination, having started from Bath—that city beautifully furbished by the Romans when they decided to subsume the healing waters of the Celtic goddess Sulis into a cult of Minerva.